akshayjshah/blog/recipes/pizza.md

 ## Notes

+* Substituting 50g of bread flour for dark rye flour adds a nice flavor, but makes the dough a bit stickier and harder to shape.
 * On a New Haven- or NY-style pizza, I don't like fresh mozzarella---it's too wet, and it gets rubbery when dried out.
+* Most shredded mozzarella is part-skim.
+Coupled with the powder that stops the cheese from sticking together, it makes for a much drier pizza than whole-milk mozzarella.
 * Vegetables should be pre-cooked or they'll release too much water during baking.
 Microwaving them with a paper towel is often enough.
 * Sauce gets better if it sits for an hour or so at room temperature.
 I